FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Abstract

 \section{Abstract}

-Reconstructing controllable Gaussian splats from monocular video is a challenging task due to its inherently insufficient constraints.
-Widely adopted approaches supervise complex interactions with additional masks and control signal annotations, limiting their real-world applications.
-In this paper, we propose an annotation guidance-free method, dubbed \textbf{\ours}, that mathematically derives dynamic Gaussian motion from optical flow and camera motion using novel dynamic Gaussian constraints.
-By establishing a connection between 2D flows and 3D Gaussian dynamic control, our method enables annotation-free optimization and continuity of dynamic Gaussian motions from flow priors.
-Furthermore, we introduce a 3D spherical vector controlling scheme, which represents the state with a 3D Gaussian trajectory, thereby eliminating the need for complex 1D control signal calculations and simplifying controllable Gaussian modeling.
-Quantitative and qualitative evaluations on extensive experiments demonstrate the state-of-the-art visual performance and control capability of our method.
-Project page: \projectpage.
+Reconstructing controllable Gaussian splats for articulated objects from monocular video is especially challenging due to its inherently insufficient constraints.
+Existing methods address this by relying on dense masks and manually defined control signals, limiting their real-world applications.
+In this paper, we propose an annotation-free method, \textbf{\ours}, which mathematically disentangles camera egomotion and articulated movements via flow derivatives.
+By establishing a connection between 2D flows and 3D Gaussian dynamic flow, our method enables optimization and continuity of dynamic Gaussian motions from flow priors without any control signals.
+Furthermore, we introduce a 3D spherical vector controlling scheme, which represents the state as a 3D Gaussian trajectory, thereby eliminating the need for complex 1D control signal calculations and simplifying controllable Gaussian modeling.
+Extensive experiments on articulated objects demonstrate the state-of-the-art visual performance and precise, part-aware controllability of our method.
+Code is available at: \url{https://github.com/Tavish9/freegaussian}.